best-doctor/ke/README.md

 * Fix review comments if any.
 * Be awesome.

+### Installation for local development

+After cloning this repo if you'd like to use it in another project using React (placed at e.g. `/path/to/your/awesome/project/`) you should follow these steps:

+* install all deps: `yarn install`
+* create link to `@bestdoctor/ke`: `yarn link`
+* link existing React in order to prevent hooks [problem](https://ru.reactjs.org/warnings/invalid-hook-call-warning.html): `npm link /path/to/your/awesome/project/node_modules/react`
+* link `@bestdoctor/ke` to your project: `yarn link "@bestdoctor/ke"` (must be run in your project's folder)

 Here are useful tips:

 * You can run all checks and tests with `yarn makecheck`.